dinastyoffreedom/Newdinastycoin/README.md

 config](utils/conf/dinastyd.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to dinastycoin-wallet-cli, and possibly dinastycoind, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to dinasty-wallet-cli, and possibly dinastycoind, if you get crashes refreshing.

 ## Internationalization